levicolemagic/SAM-Core/tools/autonomous-wake-package/README.md

 > [!NOTE]
 > This is the **Windows** version.
 Mac users should see `../autonomous-wake-package-mac`.

+> [!WARNING]
+> **Unverified Software / Use at your own risk.**
+> This Windows port was programmed with the help of AI on a Mac and has **not yet been verified on native Windows hardware**.
+>
+> **Security Notice:** This software grants an AI agent read/write access to files on your system.
+While we attempt to sandbox the AI to the `AI-Companion` folder, implicit trust is required.
+> *   Do not run this unless you understand the risks.
+> *   Do not grant permissions (`sam allow`) to sensitive system folders.
+> *   Data loss or unexpected behavior is possible.

 ## What This Does

 Your AI wakes up at regular intervals (e.g., daily), reads their protocol, and executes tasks.
 It supports two modes: